oasis-tcs/openc2-impl-https/open-impl-https.md

   of OpenC2 messages over HTTPS in environments where security or the demonstration of secure interoperability is a primary concern.

+The Testing and Operations targets MUST NOT be concurrently available; an OpenC2 Consumer MUST reject non-secure connections when conforming to the Operations target.

 ## 4.2 Conformance Requirements